fisirc/tombo/k8s/README.md

 In a nutshell, this configuration will route traffic from your VPS public IP to your `kube-api-server` running at `CONTROL_PLANE_IP:8443`.

-You can extend this configuration as your needs grow.
-In the future I will try to update this to support High Availability topology and Load Balancing of worker nodes.
+In future steps we will update this configuration to load balance HTTP traffic to our worker nodes.

 ## Remotely accessing the cluster